 Non-monetary benefits:

-When the regulator explains that few consumers might value these non-monetary or intangible benefits, it states DNSPs must not involve them in their measurements.
+When the regulator explains that few consumers might value these non-monetary or intangible benefits, it states that DNSPs must not involve them in their measurements.
 “According to the RIT-D principles, possible options must increase the existing value of the total financial benefit to all those who generate, use and transfer energy in the NEM,” it states.